bguesman/docsify-test/docs/editor/blocks/procedural_cloud_plane_block.md

 * `Worley`: Looks kind of like honeycomb.
 Good as detail noise---can create a good feathery effect.
 * `InverseWorley`: the inverse of `Worley`---a billowy cell noise, good for modeling puffy clouds.
 * `PerlinWorley`: A combination of `Perlin` and `InverseWorley` noise---so kind of like a softer version of vanilla `Worley` noise.
 Probably the best for cloud base noise.
+* `PerlinWorley2`: An alternate combination of `Worley` and `Perlin` noise.
+Another great option for cloud base noise.
 * `Curl`: if you use this one for anything other than warp layers, it will look *weird*.

 The following figure will give you a sense of what the different noises are like, but the best things you can do are play around with them yourself and watch the tutorial videos on modeling clouds.